sdaitzman/elementary-os-install-utility/INSTRUCTIONS.md

 This file references Install Elementary OS Utility version 6.0.1
 ## Assumptions about your Mac

-1. I assume it’s fairly recent, with a core-i3/i5/i7 processor (64-bit EFI only) - hackintosh not officially supported
+Your Mac must be fairly recent, with a core-i3/i5/i7 processor (64-bit EFI only).
+Hackintosh, Filevault, and Bootcamp are not officially supported - though Filevault and Bootcamp will work with additional setup.

-2. I assume you do not have Filevault or Bootcamp turned on.
-If you do, this app will work but you’ll probably be unable to boot without repairs.

-3. I assume your Mac’s low-level partition setup is relatively standard.
-If you haven’t gone far out of your way to change it, it is.
-I assume your ESP is at /dev/disk0s1, and you have at least one Mac partition.

 ## Installation: